ravichugh/sketch-n-sketch/sketch_n_myth/README.md

 ## Building and Running

+***Important note:***
+Sketch-n-Myth is built with OCaml v4.08.1.
+When first working with the Sketch-n-Myth codebase, please run `make deps` to download all the necessary Opam dependencies.

 ***To build and run the server:***
 From the root directory (where this `README` is), run `make serve`.